DNS for Services and Pods

 ClusterFirst": Any DNS query that does not match the configured cluster domain suffix, such as "

-www.kubernetes.io", is forwarded to the upstream nameserver inherited from the node.
+www.kubernetes.io", is forwarded to an upstream nameserver by the DNS server.
 Cluster administrators may have extra stub-domain and upstream DNS servers configured.
 See related discussion for details on how DNS queries are handled in those cases.

 dnsConfigfield in the Pod Spec.
-See DNS config subsection below.
+See Pod's DNS config subsection below.

 The example below shows a Pod with its DNS policy set to

 hostNetwork set to